Anna Jordan: Career

 Jordan directed Tomorrow I’ll Be Happy by Jonathan Harvey for Lost Theatre as part of National Theatre Connections.
 The play ran from 27 February 2013 to 2 March 2013.

 The British Theatre Guide reviewer of her play Chicken Shop wrote: "She is indubitably one of the hottest young talents around, so race to both the Park and 503 to catch her two fine plays while you have the chance."
 Chicken Shop won the London Fringe Production of the Year' Award for 2014.

 Her play Freak premiered at the Assembly George Square Studios, Edinburgh, from 31 July 2014 to 25 August 2014, produced by Theatre 503 and Polly Ingham Productions.
 The British Theatre Guide reviewer wrote: "With two assured performances and a strong text, 'Freak' proves to be both lively and thoughtful and should prove very popular, especially with younger women."
 The play then ran at Theatre 503 in London from 2 September 2014 to 27 September 2014.

 Her play Yen premiered at the Royal Exchange, Manchester in February 2015.
 The play revolves around two teen brothers who live alone, having been abandoned by their mother.
 Yen opened Off-Broadway in a MCC Theater production on 31 January 2017 at the Lucille Lortel Theatre.
 Directed by Trip Cullman, the cast features Justice Smith, Ari Graynor, and Lucas Hedges.
 In his review of the Off-Broadway production for The New York Times, Ben Brantley wrote: " 'Yen' is a thoughtful play, for sure, but too often you’re aware of the wheels churning behind it.
 And while everything clicks thematically (and symbolically), you may feel that the characters are being pushed into climactic positions by authorial hands...The production is most articulate at its least verbal, when the cast members give fractured physical life to their emotional confusion. " In 2023, Stratford East staged Jack and The Beanstalk pantomime.

-She has also written for television, contributing episodes of Killing Eve, Succession, Becoming Elizabeth, Sweetpea, Film Cluband Netflix's adaptation of One Day.
+She has also written for television, beginning with Succession.
+She later wrote episodes of Killing Eve, Becoming Elizabeth, One Day and Film Club.
+She will write on the upcoming second season of Sweetpea.